BenCuff/github-pages-test/docs/data-vis.md

 Bar charts work well for comparing different categories

 When making a bar chart, consider whether there is a logical ordering to the bars that groups similar categories together.
-For example, you could order age groups from lowest to highest or place bars to adjacent geochartical regions next to eachother.
+For example, you could order age groups from lowest to highest or place bars to adjacent geochartical regions next to each other.
 If there is no logical ordering, it is often most helpful to present bars in order of size.

 Stacked or clustered bar charts can be used to display two different categorical variables in one chart.
 However, each individual stack or cluster should usually contain no more than four categories as a rule of thumb, to avoid clutter.
 This is especially the case for stacked bar charts, as a larger number of categories makes comparisons between bars much more difficult.
 If you have a large number of categories, it is usually best to split your data into several bar charts.
-The section "Avoiding cluttered charts" contains examples of ways to break down charts that contain too many categories, including reformatting them as small multiples charts.
+The section "[how to reduce clutter in charts](#how-to-reduce-clutter-in-charts)" contains examples of ways to break down charts that contain too many categories, including reformatting them as small multiples charts.

 It is best practice when making clustered bar charts to leave a small gap between each bar in a cluster to help users distinguish more easily between bars.
-A wider gap should be left between clusters, again to help users easily distinguish different clusters [1].
+A wider gap should be left between clusters, again to help users easily distinguish different clusters.

 {% capture card_content_1 %}
 Example 1: Percentage of positive tests for three disease strains at five testing centres in England, 2024